University of the Arts Summer Program

 All costs are in U.S. dollars.

-To apply to the London College of Fashion summer program, use our easy online application.
+To apply to the University of the Arts summer program, use our easy online application.

-Applicants to the London College of Fashion summer program must complete an additional form as part of the application process:
+Applicants to the University of the Arts summer program must complete an additional form as part of the application process:

 - Housing Preference Form

-- One page personal statement describing your reasons for applying to the London College of Fashion summer program, your expectations and goals beyond the program, and how participating in the program will help you fulfill these ambitions.
+- One page personal statement describing your reasons for applying to the University of the Arts summer program, your expectations and goals beyond the program, and how participating in the program will help you fulfill these ambitions.

-We must receive this form before we can send your application to the London College of Fashion for an admissions decision.
+We must receive these materials before we can send your application to the University of the Arts for an admissions decision.
 It can be sent to IFSA-Butler via email, fax or regular mail.
 Please submit this with the remainder of your program application.

-If you have already started an application to the London College of Fashion summer program, you can track which forms IFSA-Butler has received by logging into the student portal.
+If you have already started an application to the University of the Arts summer program, you can track which forms IFSA-Butler has received by logging into the student portal.

 Meet Your IFSA-Butler Team